The Do’s and Don’ts of Security Deposits and Last Months Rent : Massachusetts Landlord Training Series

 Security deposit laws in Massachusetts offer the landlord a very small amount of security, for a large amount of risk.
 In reality, any significant damage caused by the tenant, will not be covered by a security deposit, but if you keep any portion of a tenant security deposit, the most likely result will be a lawsuit.
 To make matters worse, if the judge agrees with the tenant side of the story, the landlord can be facing treble damages (triple) and also be forced to pay the tenant’s attorneys fees.
 It is more cost-effective and far less hassle, to protect your investment by carefully screening tenant’s and also treating your tenants well.

-- first month’s rent;
+- a security deposit equal to the first month’s rent; and

 - the amount of the rent,

-- the address of the property;
+- the address of the premises,

 - that you must pay interest, and